I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 This angel didn’t take any glory. . .but simply said “Glory to God.”

 There are events when God turns adversity into triumph. . .defeat into victory.
-What the enemy means for harm. . .God always turns to good.
+What the enemy means for harm. . .God has the ability to turn to good.

 Romans 9:17 in the Amplified Bible says: